CHICAGO EMOTIONAL DISTRESS LAWYERS

 Intentional Infliction of Emotional Distress (IIED) is a type of tort that occurs when someone commits a horrendous act in order to intentionally cause psychological injuries.
 An example of an intentional act would be threatening someone with a major physical injury or wrongful death.

-If you’re suffering emotionally after a traumatic incident and you meet this criteria, Chicago emotional distress lawyers can help you.
+If you’re suffering emotionally after a traumatic incident and you meet this criteria, Chicago personal injury attorneys for infliction of emotional distress can help you.
 Obtaining justice and recovering compensation after the negligent infliction of emotional trauma can feel overwhelming, especially without legal counsel.
-Allow the experienced legal team at Curcio Law Offices to take on your case.
+Allow an experienced Chicago accident lawyer at Curcio & Casciato to take on your case and help you claim compensation.

-It’s important to note that emotional distress and IIED are different types of cases.
-Emotional distress is generally connected to physical injuries.
-Meanwhile, physical injury may not be present in an IIED claim.
-That’s because in an IIED claim, the defendant’s conduct may not have been physical.
-IIED claims often entail threats, harassment, emotional manipulation, gaslighting, or even performing acts of violence on someone else in front of the victim.
+These are different types of cases.
+The first is generally connected to physical injuries.
+Meanwhile, a physical injury may not be present in an IIED claim.
+That’s because, in an IIED claim, the defendant’s conduct may not have been physical.
+Intentional or grossly negligent infliction claims often entail threats or warning signs of harm, harassment, emotional manipulation, gaslighting, or even performing acts of violence on someone else in front of the victim.

 Common Symptoms of Emotional Distress